 - Safe and secure

 - Can handle different media types

 Best WordPress Themes For Visual Artists

-Premium themes are safer and allow you to do more with your site, which makes it easier to brand your business.
+Premium themes are safer and allow you to do more with your site, making it easier to brand your business.

-The last thing you will want is to have a site that looks like a hundred other artist’s websites.
+The last thing you will want is a site that looks like a hundred other artists’ websites.

 Best Free WordPress Themes For Blogs